 Establish a medical marijuana program allowing: a) smoking and eating cannabis. b) patients the ability to grow/cultivate their own plants or designate caregivers to do it for them. c) a structure for municipalities to govern commercial medical marijuana facilities and farmers markets. d) reciprocity with other medical marijuana states.

-Establish a recreational adult use program.
+Establish a recreational / adult / personal use program for adults 21 years or older.
 This is where the state licenses, regulates and taxes commercial adult use of cannabis, including cultivation and sales.